IvanGLpz/Shine/readme.md

 Both spotify and you tube music can install the application.
 You can continue to use the extension without any problem

 ![1694972615430](image/readme/1694972615430.png)

+### How it works

+Shine Lyrics has full access to the browser using good programming practices and following all the rules established by google justifying why and how the extension was made this way.

+Shine DOES NOT COLLECT CONFIDENTIAL INFORMATION, AND DOES NOT COLLECT TRANSLATIONS OF SONGS.
+EVERYTHING IS COMPLIANT WITH THE LAW AND IN AN OPEN SOURCE WAY THE DEVELOPER OR USER HAS ALL THE RESPONSIBILITY OF USE.
+MILTON HAS NO AFFILIATION WITH THE USER OR DEVELOPER AND IS NOT RESPONSIBLE FOR THE USE OF SHINE LYRICS - OPEN SOURCE.

+Shine only extracts from the HTML of the current page the songs and translates the songs into different languages.
+Using Javascript Shine creates the visual elements and UI interaction.